-The roles and responsibilities of the Board are defined in the Police Act, and the purpose of this manual is to provide best practices governance direction to facilitate the Board fulfilling those roles and responsibilities.
+The roles and responsibilities of the Board are defined in the Police Act, and the purpose of this manual is to provide rules and best practices governance direction to facilitate the Board fulfilling those roles and responsibilities.
 Among other things, this Manual:

-- provides direction as to the roles and authorities of, and division of responsibilities among, the Province, the City, the Board, the Board Chair and Vice Chair, Board members, Board Committees, and the Chief Constable, consistent with the Police Act; - 2. describes the Board's processes with respect to its oversight responsibilities, sets out how the Board will communicate with and be accountable to its stakeholders and partners, and describes expected standards of conduct of Board members; - 3. provides Board members with an understanding of the structure under which DPD operates and the ways in which Board members are required to carry out their duties and responsibilities; - 4. sets out expectations of the Board, Board members, and Committees that include and extend beyond legal requirements; and - 5. assists the Board in discharging its responsibilities in the most effective manner possible.
+- provides direction as to the roles and authorities of, and division of responsibilities among, the Province, the City, the Board, the Board Chair and Vice Chair, Board members, Board Committees, and the Chief Constable, consistent with the Police Act; - describes the Board's processes with respect to its oversight responsibilities, sets out how the Board will communicate with and be accountable to its stakeholders and partners, and describes expected standards of conduct of Board members; - 3. provides Board members with an understanding of the structure under which DPD operates and the ways in which Board members are required to carry out their duties and responsibilities; - 4. establishes 'rules', as referred to in s.28 of the Police Act, wherever wording sets out specific requirements or authorities; - 4. sets out expectations of the Board, Board members, and Committees that include and extend beyond legal requirements; and - 5. assists the Board in discharging its responsibilities in the most effective manner possible.